BiEchi/my-homepage/content/publication/charmbana-wsdm/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Revanth Gangi Reddy
+  - Sharath Chandra Etagi Suresh
   - admin
   - Wentao Yao
+  - Mankeerat Singh Sidhu
-  - Sharath Suresh
+  - Karan Aggarwal
-  - Heng Ji
+  - Prathamesh Sonawane
   - Chengxiang Zhai

 # Author notes (optional)